Sunday, May 10, 2020

 School, Likas (Circa 1967).

-dressed in pink.
+Ruth is dressed in light pink.

 Teaching staff and Principal of Lok Yuk